thor-harsh/Project--Hadoop-13/README.md

  **(Movie-Id):** The movie id of movie which users rated<br></br>
  **(Ratings):** The ratings which the user gave to the given movie<br></br>
  **(Timestamp):** The time at which the user rated the given movie<br></br>

+ **Important Note: Go through the dataset before jumping to the code.**

+ **So what are you waiting for..?
+Jump to the code to get started.
+As usual for any doubt or query see you in pull request section 😁😂.
+Thanks!**